 The north end of the main beach is slightly rockier but makes for a very picturesque landscape.
 This is one of the more scenic beaches in the area and a lovely place to go for a sunset stroll.
-Go at low tide and enjoy the large tidepool, which is perfect for bathing and snorkeling.
+Go at low tide and enjoy the large pool, which is perfect for bathing and snorkelling.

 READ NEXT: Best Beaches in Costa Rica

 If you are a surfer or someone who wants to take up surfing, you’ll find no shortage of things to do in Santa Teresa!
-This region is known for different breaks and a constant swell all year around.
-Most hotels and shops dotted along the main road in town offer surfboard rentals and surfing lessons.
+This region is known for its unique surf culture, different breaks, and a constant swell all year round.
+Most hotels and shops dotted along the main road in town offer surf rental shops and surf lessons.

-Playa Santa Teresa, Playa Carmen, and the nearby beach in the town of Mal Pais all offer surf opportunities for surfers of all skill levels.
+Playa Santa Teresa, Playa Carmen, and the nearby beach in the town of Mal Pais all offer world-class surfing opportunities for surfers of all skill levels.
 Beginner surfers will particularly love Santa Teresa Beach, especially during the dry season when the waves are much calmer.
 Meanwhile, the rainy season sees way bigger waves, absolutely perfect for hollow breaks.

 Visit Cabo Blanco Nature Reserve

-Cabo Blanco is located a short drive away from Santa Teresa, Costa Rica and offers a few great hiking trails, ranging from 1km to 8kms.
+Cabo Blanco is located a short drive away from Santa Teresa and offers a few great hiking and horseback riding trails, ranging from 1km to 8kms.
 It’s an excellent place for a day trip.

-Take a short drive (about 40 minutes) to the nearby town of Montezuma and take an easy 1km (0.6 miles) hike to the famous Montezuma waterfalls.
+Take a short drive (about 40 minutes) to the nearby town of Montezuma for an easy 1km (0.6 miles) hike to the famous Montezuma waterfalls.
 There are three waterfalls to visit: the upper falls, middle falls, and lower falls.